syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 ---
-title: Working with appointments
+title: Working with appointments in JavaScript Schedule | Syncfusion
-description: Working with Scheduler appointments and its related options like Recurrence.
+description: Learn here all about working with appointments and its related options like recurrence in Syncfusion Essential JavaScript Schedule Control, its elements, and more.
 platform: js
 control: schedule
 documentation: ug